smilexah/sdu-vision-app/README.md

 # sdu-vision-app

-SDU Vision app - it's a Java Project that used ML project(used tenserflow library) that recognizes study materials and display what about this material and so on.
+SDU Vision app - it's a Mobile Application Project using Java that used ML project(used tenserflow library) that recognizes study materials and display what about this material and so on.

 ## License